So, everyone is telling you that your website needs a blog and that content is king.

 This would trick the Google bots into thinking the content was great and push it to page 1.
 Google is smarter now.

 Now, the name of the game is quality.
-If you are creating a piece a good content with the topic being driven by a specific keyword you are able to naturally use that keyword, and keywords relating to it, without it seeming forced.
+If you are creating a piece of great content with the topic being driven by a specific keyword you are able to naturally use that keyword, and keywords relating to it, without it seeming forced.

 This provides value to the reader and gives them the answer to the question they were asking to begin with.